-- Saint Luke’s Hospice House inpatient care, as needed
+- Saint Luke’s Hospice House inpatient care, if medically eligible

 Hospice provides comfort and support to people nearing the end of life.
 This helps them and their family let go with dignity.
 Hospice focuses on quality of life.
-And it helps someone live his or her last days with a sense of control.
-Hospice programs support both the patient and family.
+And it helps someone live their last days or months with a sense of control.
+Hospice programs support both the person and their family.
 They include physical, emotional, and spiritual services.
 This sheet tells you more about hospice.
 It may help you decide if this care is right for you or your loved one.

 The goals of hospice

-Hospice is a special type of care for people with illness for which there is no cure.
+Hospice is a special type of care for people who are ill and are expected to have 6 months or less to live.
 Its goal is not to shorten life.
-Instead, the goal is to give comfort and support to a dying person and his or her loved ones.
-Hospice care helps to ease disease symptoms, like pain, nausea, and breathing problems.
-It also helps to meet the emotional and spiritual needs of a dying person.
-And those of his or her family and friends.
+Instead, the goal is to give comfort and support to a dying person and their loved ones.
+Hospice care helps to ease disease symptoms such as pain, upset stomach (nausea), and breathing problems.
+But treatments to cure a person's illness are stopped.
+Hospice also helps to meet the emotional and spiritual needs of a dying person and their family and friends.

 Qualifying for hospice

-A person with an illness can go into hospice when a healthcare provider believes he or she has about 6 months or less to live.
+A person with a life-limiting illness can go into hospice when a healthcare provider believes they have about 6 months or less to live.
 Hospice care can be used by people in the end stages of cancer, severe lung disease, heart failure, and other diseases.
-Hospice continues as long as it is needed.
-If a person’s health improves, he or she can end the hospice care and start it again later.
-Also, a person in hospice has the right to leave hospice care at any time for any reason.
+Hospice continues as long as it's needed.
+If a person’s health gets better, they can end the hospice care and start it again later.
+A person also has the right to leave hospice care at any time for any reason.

 The services of hospice

-Making sure medicines are given for the comfort of the patient
+Making sure medicines are given for the person's comfort

 Helping the family set up the home